iamericanartist/code-shoulder/programs.md

 - [Codeshare](https://codeshare.io/) is another real-time collaborative text editor that you can use to pair code with NO SIGNUP REQUIRED.
 I've used a couple times and it was dead simple and easy to use.

 ***
 ## Other
-### Trello (Project Management)
-[Trello]() is a web-based project management application using a kanban board with lists and assignable and moveable "cards" to illustrate the status of a particular issue/feature/item.
+- [Trello](https://trello.com) is a web-based project management application using a kanban board with lists and assignable and moveable "cards" to illustrate the status of a particular issue/feature/item.
 Great for visual people!
   - [Lifehacker](http://lifehacker.com/how-to-use-trello-to-organize-your-entire-life-1683821040) has a nice "getting started" article for Trello.
+- [RegExr](http://regexr.com/) for all your RegEx needs...
+A nice way to figure out what you're doing with RegEx.